Caprese Salad with Balsamic Glaze

 Enter your email below & we'll send it straight to your inbox.
 Plus you’ll get more great recipes and tips from us each week!

-A small plate of caprese salad with a bite on a fork.
+Side view of a small plate of caprese salad with a fork showing a bite.

 • Tomatoes – Garden-fresh is best!
 Try a farmer’s market or beg from a friend who has a garden.